Coordinator, Piano Studies

 Although born in the Soviet Union, Svetlana Belsky was trained mostly in the United States.
 After immigrating to America, Ms. Belsky studied with Chicago's beloved Emilio Del Rosario.
 She received her Bachelor of Music Summa cum Laude and Master Degrees from the Peabody Conservatory of Music, where she studied with Ann Schein, a student of the legendary Arthur Rubinstein.
 Later, she earned her Doctorate in Performance at the Manhattan School of Music, while working under Mme.
 Nina Svetlanova, an heir to the tradition of Heinrich Neuhaus.
 She has also been privileged to coach with Leon Fleisher, Menahem Pressler, Phil Levin (harpsichord) and other great artists.

 Dr. Belsky has won prizes in numerous national and international piano competitions, including the Frinna Awerbuch and the AMSA World Piano Competition.

 Ms. Belsky's busy teaching schedule includes students from four continents, many of whom are competition winners, professional musicians and performers themselves.
 Her students have gone on to pursue musical careers, win scholarships to music conservatories, and, most importantly, become music lovers.
-Dr. Belsky is the Coordinator of Piano Studies at the University of Chicago.
-In this capacity, besides teaching individual lessons and coaching chamber ensembles, she organizes student performances and masterclasses.
+As the Coordinator of Piano Studies at the University of Chicago, besides teaching individual lessons and coaching chamber ensembles, she organizes student performances and masterclasses.
 She is also in great demand as a lecturer on the subjects of piano pedagogy, masterclass guest teacher, and competition adjudicator.
 Besides her book, she has to her credit numerous CD liner notes for Russian Disc, Consonance and Triton Records labels.